Dear Great One,

-The missing ingredient is action.
-Positive action.
+The missing ingredient is positive action.
 The action of showing yourself as love.
-The action of proving that you are love and so is everyone else.
-Proving that love is all there is.
+The action of proving that you are love, and so is everyone else.

 You could see life as being a mathematical equation.
-It’s a very simple equation.
+It’s a straightforward equation.
 This equation can be stated in multiple ways: